CorsixTH/CorsixTH/CONTRIBUTING.md

 there might be other important changes other people are making to CorsixTH.
 It is a good idea to make sure your code will still operate correctly with the latest changes.
 To do this:
+- Commit your work to the feature branch
+- ``git checkout master``
 - ``git fetch upstream``
-- ``git rebase upstream/master``
+- ``git merge --ff-only master``
+- ``git checkout myfeature`` | switch back to your feature branch to continue working on it

 *NB: GitHub Desktop users need to conduct fetch upstream from your branch on github.com and rebase from GitHub Desktop after*\
-What this does is downloads all the changes from CorsixTH\CorsixTH since you started, and pretends that all your changes were made after them.
+What this does is downloads all the changes from CorsixTH/CorsixTH since you started, and pretends that all your changes were made after them.
 If there are conflicts, for example if someone else changed the same line in the same file that you did you will be asked to resolve those conflicts.